AriFordsham/GHCWiki/replacing-gmp-notes/haskell-library.md

+# Replacing GMP with a Haskell integer arithmetic library

 One possiblity is to replace GMP with an arbitrary-precision integer arithmetic library written entirely in Haskell.
 There is at least one available: